Skip to main content

 These are estimated figures for the total program cost.
 For more information, visit Niner Central, the best place to find a breakdown of tuition and fees associated with your graduate education.

-• The best opportunity for funding will require admission to the MACC program before the end of February.
+• Apply and be admitted to the MACC program by the end of February.

-• Students admitted after February may also be able to apply for scholarships.
+Students admitted after February may still apply for scholarships, though funding availability becomes more limited.

-• Those who apply before the priority deadline are automatically considered for merit-based scholarships.
+• Applicants who apply before the priority deadline are automatically considered for merit-based scholarships.

-• Those who wish to be considered for graduate assistantships should check the appropriate box in their application indicating their interest and apply before the priority deadline.
+• Students interested in graduate assistantships should indicate their interest in the application and apply before the priority deadline.

-• Please note that funding opportunities are highly competitive, so it is uncommon for programs to offer them to students who apply after the March 1 priority deadline.
+• Because funding is highly competitive, awards are uncommon for students who apply after the March 1 priority deadline.

 Accreditation